Lifetime allowance (LTA) – uncrystallised funds pension lump sum (UFPLS) case study

 Heather has no LTA protection and has previously crystallised benefits in a defined benefit scheme which used up 40% of her LTA.

-For the purposes of this example we will continue to use the LTA limit for tax year 2019/20 although over time CPI increases may increase this figure.
+For the purposes of this example we will continue to use the LTA limit for tax year 2021/22 the LTA had been set to receive CPI increases may increase this figure, although this has been frozen until the 2025/26 tax year.

 Jeff has Fixed Protection 2016 which means he has an LTA limit of £1.25m until protection is lost or the standard LTA increases above this amount.
 We'll assume the standard LTA limit does not increase above £1.25m for the purposes of this example.